gaspardthrl/LearningOutLoud/content/post/statistical_mayhem_building_the_foundation.md

 ---

 Everything we have seen so far are useful tools to understand random variables.
 However, up until now, we have implicitly assumed that we have access to the **full population distribution**, meaning we know **all possible values and their probabilities**.
 In reality, we rarely have full knowledge of this distribution.
-Instead, we work with a **sample**, which is a subset of the population, and we use statistical methods to infer properties of the entire population from this limited data.
+Instead, we work with a **sample**, which is a subset of the population.
+This introduces **variability**, **uncertainty**, and therefore the need for some **new techniques**.